Gus Fring: Season 4

 Gus works with Mike to plan the construction of an underground meth "superlab" under Lavandería Brillante, an industrial laundry he owns, using a design provided by chemist Gale Boetticher.
 Mike escorts engineers through the laundry and questions them about their ability to construct the lab as Gus secretly listens in.
 Gus offers the job to Werner Ziegler after being impressed by Werner's forthright description of the difficulty and risk.
 Gus provides long-term housing and amenities for Werner's crew, while Mike provides security and transportation designed to keep their presence a secret.
 Werner inadvertently provides details of underground concrete construction to patrons during an outing at a bar and Mike ends the conversation.
 The next day, Mike makes a veiled warning to Werner that Gus will have him killed if he makes the same mistake again, and Werner acknowledges that he understands.

-Lalo Salamanca arrives to oversee the Salamanca drug business.
+Soon enough Hector's remaining nephew, Lalo, arrives to oversee the Salamanca drug business.
 He is immediately suspicious of Gus and surveils his restaurant and chicken farm.
 With construction behind schedule, Werner misses his wife and effects an escape to rendezvous with her.
 Mike convinces Gus to let Mike find Werner and bring him back instead of killing him.
 Mike tracks Werner to a money wire store and then to a nearby resort.
 Lalo follows Mike, kills Fred the money wire clerk to obtain the information Mike discovered, then calls resorts until he finds Werner.
 By pretending to work for Gus, Lalo discovers from Werner some of the details of the lab's construction before Mike arrives and ends the call.
-Knowing that Lalo can track Werner's actions back to Gus, Gus says Werner must be killed.
+When Gus finds out about this, he realizes that Lalo can track Werner's actions back to him and concludes that Werner must be killed.
 Gus offers to send men to do it, but Mike accepts responsibility because Werner escaped on his watch, so he reluctantly kills Werner himself.